cloudflare/python-cloudflare-cli4/README.rst

         main()

-In order to query more than a single page of zones, we would have to use the raw mode (decribed more below).
+In order to query more than a single page of zones, we would have to use the raw mode (described more below).
 We can loop over many get calls and pass the page parameter to facilitate the paging.

 Raw mode is only needed when a get request has the possibility of